- Altitude Sickness Symptoms

 It is a sort of steroid drug that is thought to be extremely powerful.
 Dexamethasone is a medicine that is useful to treat a variety of inflammatory disorders, including swelling, breathing problems, skin problems, allergic reactions, neurological problems, chronic lung disease, and others.
 It is often used by mountain climbers to evade illness from being at a high elevation.

-Some of the bad effects of dexamethasone are blurred vision, increase starvation, dizziness, pain, trouble sleeping, and changes in your menstrual cycle.
+Some of the bad effects of dexamethasone are blurred vision, increased starvation, dizziness, pain, trouble sleeping, and changes in your menstrual cycle.

 Dexamethasone is said to be a powerful drug, and you should only use it as prescribed by your doctor.
 Keep note that you don't go over or under the suggested dosage.